Chapter 18

 1958 June 21.
 My Dearest Sherry!
 Your parents picked you up today and took you home again after a three weeks vacation with us here in Chicago.
 Darling I have to tell you what a wonderful time we all had together.
 We took you to see the Adler Planetarium, Grandpa took you to see the Science & Industry Museum and the Field Museum too… Grandpa gave you $2 for your birthday, and told you to buy what you wanted with it.
 So we had lots of fun, you and I went to shop in a toy shop.
 After a long time, you chose a set of chess game, and of all things, a cap pistol.
 But I let you buy it, because we want always for you to be a happy child.
 I never let your Mommie or Uncle George buy any, when they were small, but I let you, even though I don’t approve of children playing with guns… Grandpa took you fishing and you caught one little perch, but it made you just as happy as if it would have been a real big fish, and Grandpa was just as happy you could catch anything, it’s hard to fish in Lake Michigan, the fish stay very deep down in the water.

 Coincidentally, the extended family was doing likewise.
-After Marcus Temmer died, his son Ernie had sold the laundry business in Wisconsin, moved to southern California, got himself and wife Ruth and their children settled, and then persuaded his mother Margaret to move there too.
-By 1958 the others had followed: Rose and Béla Ruhig, their daughter Evelyn with husband Albert Sessler and their kids, Ted and Nan Ruhig and theirs.
+After Markus Temmer’s death in January 1956, his son Ernie had sold the laundry business in Wisconsin, got himself and wife Ruth and their children settled in southern California, then persuaded his mother Margaret to move there too.
+By 1958 the others followed: Rose and Béla Ruhig, their daughter Evelyn with husband Albert Sessler and their kids, Ted and Nan Ruhig and theirs.

-Joseph and Mathilda were the last to leave Chicago, but they had quite a different coast in mind for their retirement.
-St. Petersburg, Florida, had been their haven and vacation spot for over twenty-five years, and long ago it had been decided that they would move there in due time.
+Joseph and Mathilda would be the last to leave Chicago, but they had a different direction in mind.
+St. Petersburg, Florida, had been their haven and vacation spot for over twenty-five years, and long ago they’d decided to retire there in due time.

 1958 July 27.
 My Dearest Sherry and her Parents!
 We just got home from Fithian seeing you all and for the day before you are leaving Illinois to go to live in California.
 It was a lovely day together, but oh, when the time came to say goodbye, it was a sorry affair.
 We too left feeling very sad, thinking how far away you’d be from us.
 Even though we didn’t see you too often while here, we still could get together four or five times in a year.
 Now who knows how long we will have to wait till we see our little Princess?… It took all my willpower to keep my tears from spilling out, and I sure cried on the way home.
 My darling children I do hope you will all be happy in your new home, and you Sherry will find a lot of new good friends there.
 We both love till it hurts.
 Your Grandparents.

 The local high school’s junior high wing was not yet finished in 1958, so there was no teaching position available for Martha.
-Principal Tom Kelly, who had hired Nick to teach shop, gave Martha a job working half days in the high school office; the other half days she worked in the elementary school office.
-By October she had adjusted somewhat to the desert.
-“So far, the L.A. weather reports have nothing to do with Mojave,” she wrote her parents.
+Principal Tom Kelly[241], who’d hired Nick to teach shop, gave Martha a job working half-days in the high school office; the other half-days she worked in the elementary school office.
+By October she’d adjusted somewhat to the desert: “So far, the L.A. weather reports have nothing to do with Mojave,” she wrote her parents.
 “We definitely have no trace of smog, and though it is summer weather, it’s not a bit unpleasant and evenings are wonderful.
 The only hitch to our staying here permanently is the California philosophy of Education.
 Things may get better in our school, but it’s still too early to tell.
 Maybe by mid-semester we’ll know whether we stay here, try another town in California, or try another state.”

 “He could outshout anybody in that school, anyway,” Sherry would observe[242].

-In the summer of 1959 the Mlinariches revisited the Midwest, and Martha re-encountered its humidity.
-After that she wanted nothing more than to return to Mojave, and from then on it was her desert.
-That September they moved to a ranch-type house at 8125 Nipa Avenue in California City, a new community about fifteen miles northeast of Mojave.§ The high school’s east wing had been completed by this time and Tom Kelly hired Martha to teach science.
+In the summer of 1959 the Mlinariches revisited the Midwest, where Martha re-encountered humidity.
+After that she wanted nothing more than to return to Mojave, and from then on it would be her desert.
+That September the Mlinariches moved to a ranch house at 8125 Nipa Avenue in California City, a grandiosely-named new community about fifteen miles northeast of Mojave[243].
+The high school’s east wing was completed by this time and Tom Kelly hired Martha to teach junior high science.
 Joseph captioned a photo of his daughter, back in the classroom, as “My favorite teacher.”

 Then the telephone rang.
-It was Homer Wadsworth of the Kansas City Association of Trusts and Foundations, getting back to George a year after he had applied for a small grant.
+It was Homer Wadsworth of the Kansas City Association of Trusts and Foundations, getting back to George a year after he’d applied for a small grant.
 Wadsworth offered him a “discretionary gift” of $500.

 In February 1960 Martha underwent a hysterectomy, and Mathilda journeyed to California to be with her.
-Mila Jean’s mother Ada Louise Smith wrote a letter of cheerful commiseration to Joseph in Florida, and on February 24th he wrote back, having labored over his reply to George’s in-laws, trying to weed out errors in grammar and spelling:
+Mila Jean’s mother wrote Joseph a letter of cheery commiseration and on February 24th he wrote back, having labored over this reply to George’s in-laws, trying to weed out errors in grammar and spelling:

 Dear Folks: It is a big relief to know that Martha’s operation was a success.
 To tell you the truth I was very nervous but helpless, glad Matyu was with her.
 The next few days will be painful for Martha, but time is a good doctor.